Snow White and the Seven Dwarfs (1937 film): Home media

-On October 28, 1994, the film was released for the first time on home video on VHS and LaserDisc as the first release in the Walt Disney Masterpiece Collection.
-The LaserDisc edition contained the film along with several bonus material such as a making-of documentary, an archival interview of Walt Disney, and deleted scenes.
+On October 28, 1994, the film was released in the United States for the first time on home video on VHS and LaserDisc as the first release in the Walt Disney Masterpiece Collection.
+Two versions were available in each format, including a deluxe edition.
+The deluxe edition contained the film along with several bonus material such as a making-of documentary, an archival interview of Walt Disney, deleted scenes, a hardcover book and lithographs of the original theater posters.
 By 1995, the film had sold 24 million home video units and grossed $430 million.
-As of 2002, the film sold 25.1 million home video units in the United States.
+As of 2002, the film had sold 25.1 million home video units in the United States.

-Snow White and the Seven Dwarfs was released on DVD on October 9, 2001, the first in Disney's Platinum Editions, and featured, across two discs, the digitally restored film, a making-of documentary narrated by Angela Lansbury, an audio commentary by John Canemaker and, via archived audio clips, Walt Disney.
+Snow White and the Seven Dwarfs was released on DVD on October 9, 2001, the first in Disney's Platinum Editions, and featured across two discs the digitally restored film, a making-of documentary narrated by Angela Lansbury, an audio commentary by John Canemaker and, via archived audio clips, Walt Disney.
+That release was also THX certified and included games, a sing-along, and other bonus features.
 It sold a record 1 million copies in 24 hours.
 A VHS release followed on November 27, 2001.
 Both versions were returned to the Disney Vault on January 31, 2002.
 As of 2001, the film grossed a combined $1.1 billion from box office and home video revenue.

 Snow White and the Seven Dwarfs was released on Blu-ray on October 6, 2009, the first of Disney's Diamond Editions, and a new DVD edition was released on November 24, 2009.
-The Blu-ray includes a high-definition version of the movie sourced from a new restoration by Lowry Digital, a DVD copy of the film, and several bonus features not included on the 2001 DVD.
+The Blu-ray release includes a high-definition version of the movie sourced from a new restoration by Lowry Digital, a DVD copy of the film, and several bonus features not included on the 2001 DVD.
 This set returned to the Disney Vault on April 30, 2011.

 Walt Disney Studios Home Entertainment re-released Snow White and the Seven Dwarfs on Blu-ray and DVD on February 2, 2016, as the first of the Walt Disney Signature Collection line.
 It was released on Digital HD on January 19, 2016, with bonus material.